Best Teacher Bag (and what to put in it) #AmazonPrimeDay

 3. Start with a To-do List & Laminate it.

 I don't know if it's lingering COVID effects, getting older, or just the result of having too many tabs open in my brain all the time, but when I'm planning for the week, I always seem to forget SOMETHING.
 I try to do the bulk of my planning on Saturday mornings before my family wakes up (because I always wake up early).
 I'll get the big stuff crossed off my list, but there are so many little things that need to get done.
 They aren't hard or even very time consuming (such as putting their assignment on google classroom), but I always seem to forget something little.
 This year I got smart and created and laminated a very personalized To Do list for myself with all the little things I do each week to plan.
-I keep it at the front of my teacher binder, along with a laminated curriculum map, and I use a dry erase marker to check things off so I don't have kids log in to do their spelling practice on Monday only to realize I forgot to assign it!
+I keep it at the front of my teacher binder, along with a laminated curriculum map, and I use a wet erase marker to check things off so I don't have kids log in to do their spelling practice on Monday only to realize I forgot to assign it!

 I use dividers to create these sections in my teacher binder: progress monitoring, class info, testing, standards, student data.
 I think it's definitely worth having the divider tabs with pockets.
 I usually have something that I need to stick into the pocket of each section.
 My friend Kelsey from Teaching Tiny Techies has a Birthday List template and a How We Get Home template that I always use in my "class info" section.
 I LOVE the Avery 24 tab dividers!
 I put them in the "student data" section of my teacher binder so that I have a number for every student.
 I laminate the front page so I can write the corresponding name of each student to their number that year, and I keep a handy data page behind their number from my Assessment Data & Differentiation pack on TpT.
 That keeps important data at my fingertips.